Nuclear Power in the European Union

 The European Parliament is directly elected from within each EU member state and can pass laws.
 The EU's broad priorities are set by the European Council, which brings together national heads of state and a rotating EU president.
 The interests of the EU as a whole are promoted by the European Commission (EC), whose members are appointed by national governments.
 The EC, based in Brussels, proposes legislation, and is then responsible for implementing it.
 Governments defend their own country's national interests in the EU Council.

-In 2022 in the EU 42% of electricity was fossil fuels and biomass, 22% from nuclear, 22% from wind and solar, and 10% from hydro.
+In 2024 in the EU, 33% of electricity was generated from fossil fuels and biomass, 24% from nuclear, 28% from wind and solar, and 15% from hydropower.

 EU energy policy, energy union